vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 at the fulfilment of one's desires, or even sorrow at their non-fulfilment.
-But these feelings of joy and sorrow will be local and specific, in-the-moment experiences, rather than global, self-certified rationalizations of how one is entitled to fell.
+But these feelings of joy and sorrow will be local and specific, in-the-moment experiences, rather than global, self-certified rationalizations of how one is entitled to feel.

 How can one get to a zero-entitlement position?
 Probably, many of the standard techniques used to build mental strength (including